hlixed/TPPFLUSH/README.md

 Luma3DS 8.0 introduced an Input Redirection feature available through the Rosalina menu (L+down+select -> Miscellaneous options... -> InputRedirection) that allows a computer to send inputs to a hacked 3DS.
 TPPFLUSH is a (python 3 only) library that allows any program to send inputs to a 3DS via this method, instead of going through a GUI.

-As it stands now, this library is a work-in-progress.

 Supported inputs:
 * ABXY, L/R, Start/Select
 * Circle pad